 Cuthbert’s protection and gentle admonition of birds and sea creatures is derived from the Celtic tradition, which was also highly influential in the production of the Lindisfarne Gospels, almost contemporary with the death of Cuthbert.

 Cuthbert’s affinity with nature continues today through his association with Eider ducks, known in Northumberland as Cuddy’s ducks, as a colony nests on the Farne Islands, where Cuthbert had his hermitage.Miracles and ducks: Who was St Cuthbert?

-Like rustic textiles, of rough wool threads, of Salmon fish and Yew trees, of myths and legends and sacred wells he would have learned of as a child, woven together with stories of a simple man seeking something different from what his people believed, born of a virgin, with supernatural powers, and these were characters he encountered in remote places, and the people he encountered knew and understood.
+Stories of rustic textiles, and rough wool threads of meaning, of Salmon fish and Yew trees, of myths and legends and sacred wells Cuthbert knew from his childhood, woven together with stories of a simple man seeking something different from what his people believed.
+Born of a virgin, with supernatural powers, these were characters he encountered in remote places, to which the polytheistic Anglo-Saxons were familiar.

-The saints, the nuns, the monks and such, are how different from the gods, the cupbearers, wise elder, the druid?
+The saints, the nuns, the monks and such, are really how different from the gods, the cup-bearers, wise elder, the druid?

-But, of course Rome wanted its pound of flesh, wanted its hooks into every corner of the world they knew, desiring to rule the vast reaches to which Christianity spread, holding sway on how everyone prayed, and to whom, and why, to dictate from on high what the words of god meant.
+But, of course, Rome wanted its pound of flesh, its hooks into every nook and cranny of the known world, to spread THEIR Christianity, holding sway on how everyone prayed, and to whom, and why, to dictate from on high what the words of god meant.

 In the last decades of the 600s, in the years after his death, the worn pathways he’d tread on his various missions to spread the words of his God, lit up with stories of his miraculous deeds and all the tales of his wisdom and his piety, his empathy.